zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann.md

 Introduced 3.3.0
 {: .label .label-purple }

 **A**pproximate **N**earest **N**eighbor (ANN) algorithm gets more and more popular in recent days with its fast query performance and flexibility of tuning the trade-off between accuracy and latency.
 Among so many kinds of ANN algorithms, SEISMIC (**S**pilled Clust**e**ring of **I**nverted Lists with **S**ummaries for **M**aximum **I**nner Produ**c**t Search from "[Efficient Inverted Indexes for Approximate Retrieval over Learned Sparse Representations](https://arxiv.org/abs/2404.18812)" paper) is specifically designed to accelerate neural sparse search.
 Unlike traditional sparse encoding methods, SEISMIC is not an encoding algorithm itself, but rather an indexing and retrieval optimization technique that significantly improves query performance for existing neural sparse vectors.
-Now, approximate sparse search is available with SEISMIC algorithm in the Neural-Search plugin to provide outstanding sparse vector query performance.

 SEISMIC brings better scalability for neural sparse search especially for those large-scale datasets with billions of vectors.
 This innovative approach leverages clustered posting lists and approximate retrieval techniques to maintain consistently fast query speeds, even as data scales exponentially.
 SEISMIC's architecture ensures that query performance remains robust and efficient regardless of dataset size, providing the scalability needed for enterprise-level neural sparse search applications.

+Now, approximate sparse search is available with SEISMIC algorithm in the Neural-Search plugin to provide outstanding sparse vector query performance.

-## How Sparse ANN (SEISMIC) works
+## How sparse ANN (SEISMIC) works

 Sparse ANN operates through a sophisticated two-stage process that optimizes both indexing and querying of neural sparse vectors:

 ### Indexing stage

-During the indexing phase, Sparse ANN implements several key optimizations:
+During the indexing phase, sparse ANN implements several key optimizations:

-1. **Posting list clustering**: For each term in the inverted index, Sparse ANN:
+1. **Posting list clustering**: For each term in the inverted index, sparse ANN:
    - Sorts documents by their token weights in descending order
    - Retains only the top `n_postings` documents with highest weights
    - Applies a clustering algorithm to group similar documents into one cluster